 Permanent hearing loss is rare, but the risk increases with the number and length of infections.

 Getting prompt treatment for an acute ear infection may reduce the risk of developing a chronic ear infection.
-Have a follow-up examination with the health care provider after an ear infection has been treated to make sure that it is completely cured.
+Have a follow-up exam with your provider after an ear infection has been treated to make sure that it is completely cured.

 Middle ear infection - chronic; Otitis media - chronic; Chronic otitis media; Chronic ear infection

-Chole RA, Sudhoff HH.
+Chole RA.
 Chronic otitis media, mastoiditis, and petrositis.
-In: Cummings CW, Flint PW, Haughey BH, Robbins KT, Thomas JR, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 139.
+In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+Cummings Otolaryngology: Head & Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Mosby; 2015:chap 139.

 Marcdante KJ, Kliegman RM.
 Otitis media.
 In: Marcdante KJ, Kliegman RM, eds.
 Nelson Essentials of Pediatrics.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 105.